!-- Google tag (gtag.js) -->

 Note: Ready to start easily collecting, editing, and publishing customer testimonial videos and video reviews?
-Give Vocal Video a try for free, no credit card required, by signing up here.
+Give Vocal Video a try for free by signing up here (no credit card required).

 In case you haven’t used VideoPeel yourself, here’s a brief rundown of what they bring to the table.